snehamehrin/Data-Engineering/README.md

-# End To End Analytics Pipeline using AWS & eINSTEIN anALYTICS
+# End To End Analytics Pipeline using AWS & Einstein Analytics

 **Overview**